ardent-development/.github/profile/README.md

 # Ardent
-Game-changing technology for world-changing people.
+Game-changing technology built for world-changing people.

 We're not a real company just yet, but the future is looking bright.